xmon-org/ai-content-bundle/docs/guides/custom-providers.md

 # Custom Providers Guide

+> **Note:** Since December 2025, the bundle uses Pollinations as the sole provider for both text and image generation.
+Pollinations acts as a unified gateway to multiple AI models (Claude, GPT, Gemini, Mistral, etc.).
+Custom providers are only needed if you want to add a completely different AI service.

 You can add your own text providers by implementing `TextProviderInterface`.
 The bundle automatically detects them thanks to `#[AutoconfigureTag]`.

 ## Create a Custom Provider